WATSON 407 (Lisinopril 10 mg)

-Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; migraine prevention; alport syndrome; heart failure (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Lisinopril is used in the treatment of high blood pressure; diabetic kidney disease; migraine prevention; alport syndrome; coronary artery disease (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Lisinopril 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - 10 mg

 - Pregnancy Category:

 calcium phosphate dihydrate dibasic